orbitjs/orbit/README.md

 In this example, we're creating three separate stores and connecting them *synchronously*.
-Next, we're creating a record in the memory store, which will automatically be duplicated in both the REST store and local storage.
+Next, we're creating a record in the memory store, which is automatically duplicated in both the REST store and local storage.

 Note that we could also connect the stores *asynchronously* by adding an `async` option to our connectors: